kevinburke/public-comments/README.md

     - Areas that build the most housing relative to population change see the lowest price increases: https://twitter.com/lenkiefer/status/871785655164182529

     - From 2000-2015 [Seattle built 9 times as much housing as Oakland; also has rents at half Oakland's level][seattle].

 - **Building housing lowers move-in evictions** - SF built 5000 units last year, a record, and owner move-in evictions dropped.
+If new market rate units caused evictions, it would be hard to explain why they dropped when SF built a record amount.

 - **Building more housing reduces displacement.** - "Lower Costs Reduce Chances of Displacement," http://www.lao.ca.gov/Publications/Report/3345